Particular/docs.particular.net/samples/plugin-based-config/sample.md

 ---
-title: Customization with MEF or Reflection
+title: Customization with MEF or Reflection sample
-summary: Using MEF or reflection to add custom configuration, startup, and shutdown logic to NServiceBus.
+summary: NServiceBus sample that uses MEF or reflection to add custom configuration, startup, and shutdown logic to NServiceBus.
 component: Core
-reviewed: 2019-11-11
+reviewed: 2022-03-25
 related:
 - nservicebus/lifecycle
 - nservicebus/pipeline
 ---

 ## Shared